Mathématique: From Nothing, Nothing Comes

 Zelenka knows where that sentiment comes from.
 Where it must originate.
 He has the urge to turn his head and look at Sheppard for unspoken confirmation.
 He resists that urge.

 He’d rather die.
 Well.
 Rodney is one of the few people who can make such a statement with authority.
-But Zelenka does not say this.
+But Zelenka doesn’t say this.
 Because that is not what they do.
 And, even if it were, it is a not a thing that should be done now.

 They look at him.

 And that was not English.
-Well, Rodney does not deserve English at the moment.
+Well, Rodney doesn’t deserve English at the moment.
 Sheppard always deserves English, but people are not frequently getting what they are deserving.

-“I’m not even going to ask,” Rodney says, brow furrowed and hands spread over the monitors like the pianist he wishes he were.
+“I’m not even gonna ask,” Rodney says, brow furrowed and hands spread over the monitors like the pianist he wishes he were.

 Zelenka, now free to look at Sheppard, does so.
-The man is tired and wan in the gray light.
-He’s watching Rodney with so much pain in his expression that Zelenka instinctively looks to see where the man might be bleeding.
+The colonel is tired and wan in the gray light.
+He watches Rodney with so much pain in his expression that Zelenka looks to see where he might be bleeding.
 Nowhere but inside, it seems.

-Sheppard looks at Zelenka, who, ah yes, has not yet translated for him.
+Sheppard angles his head at Zelenka, who, ah yes, hasn’t yet translated for him.

 “From nothing, nothing comes,” Zelenka supplies.
 “I believe a cortical suppressant is our best option, given that we need a solution within hours.”

-“It will not make him stupid,” Zelenka says, hearing a desperate edge in his words.
-“It will simply prevent him from—“
+“It won’t make him stupid,” Zelenka hears the desperate plea in his own words.
+Takes a breath.
+“It will simply prevent him from—”

 “Accessing his higher cortical functions?”
 Rodney hisses.

-“No,” Zelenka replies.
-“It will prevent uncontrolled waves of electrical potential from repetitive discharge that will damage him permanently.”
-They are both looking at him now, which was his goal.
-“I am wanting the same things that you are wanting,” he says quietly, speaking to Rodney only now.
+“No,” Zelenka battles back.
+“It’ll prevent uncontrolled and repetitive waves of electrical potential that might damage him permanently.
+That will damage him permanently.”
+Sheppard and Rodney are both looking at him, which was his goal.
+“I am wanting the same things that you are wanting,” he says, speaking to only Rodney now.
 “We can write a program for fine control of interference.
 Titratable.
 You can titrate it.
 Or Carter can.”

 “Oh, I’ll be the one titrating it,” Rodney says, a blustery front for a near surrender.